PhAInomics/PhAInomics.github.io/_pages/phenomics.md

 ## Phenomics in AI-Driven Research

-**Phenomics** is the study of phenotypic variation within populations, and it plays a central role in understanding evolutionary biology.
-This page highlights how AI tools are helping researchers explore phenotypic traits, variations, and the link between phenotype and genotype.
-From environmental factors to evolutionary adaptations, AI-based methods are opening new frontiers in phenomics.
+**Phenomics** is the study of high-dimensional phenotypic variation within and across populations, and it plays a central role in understanding evolutionary biology.
+This page highlights how AI tools are helping researchers explore phenotypic traits, variations, and the high-dimensional phenotype.
+From extraction of discrete traits to pose estimations, AI-based methods are opening new frontiers in phenomics.

-Learn how AI technologies are transforming the study of phenotypic data, from data acquisition to evolutionary modeling.
+Learn how AI technologies are transforming the study and extraction of phenotypic data.

 ---